 But like any breed, they’re prone to certain inherited health conditions.
 Good breeders will test and clear their breeding stock for these issues.

 Hip and elbow dysplasia are developmental disorders leading to malformation of the joints.
 Symptoms include pain and lameness, which can lead to arthritis over time.

 Hypothyroidism occurs when the thyroid gland doesn’t make enough of the hormone called thyroxine that controls metabolism.
 Hair loss, typically on the dog’s flank, rear legs, and tail, is a sign of the disease.

-Progressive retinal atrophy, which causes the retina to gradually deteriorate and leads to eventual blindness, may also affect the breed.
+Progressive retinal atrophy may also affect the breed.
+This issue causes the retina to gradually deteriorate and leads to eventual blindness.

 Grooming and Feeding a Wirehaired Pointing Griffon

-A Griffon’s rough coat is low shedding and requires weekly brushing and occasional trimming around the ears and feet.
+A Griffon’s rough coat is low shedding.
+It requires weekly brushing and occasional trimming around the ears and feet.

 Bathing should only be done when necessary to avoid softening the natural texture of their coat.

-Their drop ears can be prone to infection and should be checked and cleaned regularly.
+Their drop ears can be prone to infection.
+So, they should be checked and cleaned regularly.

 Trim their nails when you can hear them on the floor.